vsheva/linkedin-app/README.md

 * hit "Sign In".

-#### Congratulations!
+### Congratulations!
 You've just logged in.
 Try to register on your own.
+Check out the project.

 To run project use command: `npm start`